← Back to Blog

 TiAlN (Titanium Aluminum Nitride)

 TiAlN offers higher hardness and significantly better thermal stability than TiN.
-The aluminum content forms a protective oxide layer at elevated temperatures, making it ideal for high-speed lines where die temperatures climb.
+The aluminum content forms a protective oxide layer at elevated temperatures, making it a common choice for high-speed lines where die temperatures climb.

 CrN (Chromium Nitride)

 CrN has lower hardness than TiN but excels in anti-adhesion (anti-galling) properties.
-When cold-forging stainless steel — which is notorious for galling and material transfer — CrN coating dramatically reduces the buildup of workpiece material on the die surface.
+When cold-forging stainless steel — which is notorious for galling and material transfer — CrN coating can significantly reduce the buildup of workpiece material on the die surface.

 AlCrN (Aluminum Chromium Nitride)